 The target to increase production in areas overlying stranded groundwater by 18,000 AFY is calculated based on an estimate of the stranded groundwater within Los Angeles County as well as the assumption that only a portion of that stranded groundwater can reasonably be accessed (assumed as 50%).
+Impaired water as described here is not intended to be inclusive of all groundwater treatment needs (such as brackish groundwater desalination), but brackish groundwater desalination can be considered for future iterations.

 The estimate of stranded groundwater is calculated based on the estimated volume of pumping for wells taken offline due to quality issues.
-Table 12 provides an estimate of the number of wells in each basin offline due to water quality issues, and totals 122 wells.
+Table 13 provides an estimate of the number of wells in each basin offline due to water quality issues, and totals 122 wells.
+Wells within operable units that are already receiving treatment are not included in this total as this target is intended to capture additional treatment needs.
 Given that wells can have a wide range of production based on the well equipment, underlying geohydrology, and the treatment necessary, a conservative 300 AFY per well, based on the lower end of production from wells treated in the Main San Gabriel Basin as reported by the Main San Gabriel Basin Watermaster in annual reporting.
 Assuming these wells have the capability to produce an average of 300 AFY, the total volume of stranded groundwater is approximately 37,000 AFY, 50% of which is 18,000 AFY (rounded to the nearest 1,000 AF).